 Carl's research interests lie broadly in critical discourse studies, particularly in multimodal approaches to the analysis of corporate and political discourses.
-His current research focuses on how affect is cultivated and appropriated for corporate and political objectives, as part of a broader affective governmentality that seeks to encourage the self-regulation of individual affective dispositions in a neoliberal context.
+His current research focuses on how affect is cultivated and appropriated for corporate and political objectives, as part of a broader affective governance oriented towards the (self-)regulation of individual and collective affective dispositions in a neoliberal context.
 He is also interested in issues of identity in a context of contemporary capitalism, especially in advanced Asian capitalist societies like Singapore and Hong Kong.

-Ng, C.J.W. (accepted).
+Ng, C.J.W. (forthcoming).
 Governing (through) affect: A social semiotic perspective of affective governance in Singapore.
 In K. Rajandran & S.A.
-Manan (Eds.), Southeast Asian Discourses: A Social Semiotic Perspective.
+Manan (Eds.), Discourses of Southeast Asia: A Social Semiotic Perspective.
 Singapore: Springer.

-Ng, C.J.W. (accepted).
+Ng, C.J.W. (forthcoming).
 Government policy, communication and (affective) governmentality.
 In M. Filimowicz & V. Tzankova (Eds.), Reimagining Communication: Action (Vol. 3).
 London: Routledge.